jplasmeier/Zoia/README.md

 #### Modes

 * `artist` mode - cache all albums by that artist.
 Includes `album` mode by default.
-Prolific artists may exceed memory limits.
+Prolific artists may exceed cache space limits.
 * `album` mode - cache all of the songs in an album.
 Enabled by default.
 * `playlist` mode - cache all of the songs in a playlist.
 Enabled by default.